-- Websites;
+- Websites:

 - Email and instant messaging;

 - Blogs;

 - Social networking sites;

 - Chat rooms;

 - Music / video downloads;

 - Gaming sites;

 - Text messaging and picture messaging;

 - Video calls;

 - Podcasting;

 - Online communities via games consoles; and

-- Mobile internet devices such as smart phones and tablets.
+- Mobile internet devices such as smartphones, tablets and wearables.

 This policy, for all staff, visitors and pupils, is implemented to protect the interests and safety of the whole school community.
 It aims to provide clear guidance on how to minimise risks and how to deal with any infringements.